 Back in 2006, The New York Times talked up this particular product as the secret to award-winning chef Lidia Bastianich's pork and cannellini beans and raved about its buttery richness.
 That might explain why crowd-pleasing Publix carries it.
 But that doesn't make it healthy.
-Quite the opposite, in fact, with its hefty helpings of saturated fat, sodium, and the bad kind of nitrates that may cause cancer.
+Quite the opposite, in fact, with its saturated fat and sodium contents.
+In addition, it contains the bad kind of nitrates that may cause cancer.

 John Morrell Liver Sausage (Braunschweiger)

-Also sold at Publix (although not made or labeled by Publix) is the John Morrell Braunschweiger, which is a soft, spreadable plastic-encased sausage made of minced pork, pork liver, and spices.
-If you've ever had liverwurst, then you're familiar with the general idea here…which is that this is not a good-for-you food.
-A single two-ounce serving, which is arguably not even enough for a respectable sandwich, is basically no healthier than the pork on the last slide, and yet this option has only half the protein.
+Also sold at Publix (although not made or labeled by Publix) is the John Morrell Braunschweiger, which is a soft, spreadable plastic-encased sausage made of minced pork (including pork fat and pork liver) and spices.
+If you've ever had liverwurst, then you're familiar with the general idea here—which is that this is not a good-for-you food.

 Publix Lemon Flavored Drink

-Delivering 27 grams of sugar, mostly in the form of high fructose corn syrup, and made not from lemon juice but a multi-ingredient lemon concentrate, this Publix Lemon Flavored Drink does not even bother pretending to be "lemonade."
-But for purposes of deciding whether it should count as one of the 40 drinks you should stop drinking after age 40, you might as well give it the benefit of the doubt.
-And by that we mean: Consider this drink no different from any other fruit-flavored sugar water.
+Delivering 27 grams of sugar, mostly in the form of high fructose corn syrup, and not made from lemon juice, but a multi-ingredient lemon concentrate, this Publix Lemon Flavored Drink doesn't even bother pretending to be "lemonade."
+Our advice?
+Skip the lemon-flavored drink and instead make your own lemon water at home.

 Publix Sweetened Vanilla Almond Milk

 "Almond milk" is a bit of a misnomer, considering the fact that the beverage is mostly water.
 And unlike actual almonds (or actual milk), almond milk offers virtually no protein at all.
-What it does have is lots of liquid cane sugar (half a day's recommended allowance of sugar, to be exact).
-And in all fairness, we'd be remiss not to mention that Publix Sweetened Vanilla Almond Milk is supplemented with calcium and Vitamins A, D, and E. But notice we said: "supplemented."
-In other words, these vitamins and minerals don't naturally occur in almond milk, so you might as well just take a multivitamin.
+What it does have is a lot of liquid cane sugar (an added sugar).

 Publix Non-Dairy French Vanilla Coffee Creamer

 Would you like some vegetable oil with your coffee?
-If not, you should consider skipping the Publix Non-Dairy French Vanilla Coffee Creamer, which delivers 60 calories, 8% of your daily recommended saturated fat, and 14% of your daily recommended sugar.
-Here's why the perfect creamer for coffee is…cream (or milk).
+If not, you should consider skipping the Publix Non-Dairy French Vanilla Coffee Creamer.

 Publix Honey Mustard Dressing

-Publix Honey Mustard Dressing didn't make our roundup of the 20 unhealthiest salad dressings, but with its soybean oil base and a completely unnecessary five grams of sugar (since when is mustard supposed to be sweet?), it can certainly keep pace with those that did.
+Publix Honey Mustard Dressing didn't make our roundup of the 20 unhealthiest salad dressings, but with ingredients like soybean oil base five grams of sugar per serving, it can certainly keep pace with those that did.

 Publix Strawberry and Cheese Pastry Bites

 You know going in this wasn't going to be a healthy option, but who knew just how unhealthy a tiny little pastry could be?
-While the Publix Strawberry and Cheese Pastry Bites sound delicious, they're loaded with saturated fat (and not so much with strawberries).
-It turns out the strawberry filling is primarily high fructose corn syrup and applesauce.
+While the Publix Strawberry and Cheese Pastry Bites sound delicious, they're pretty void of strawberries and instead, packed with saturated fat and added sugars.
+It turns out the strawberry filling is primarily made of high fructose corn syrup and apple sauce.

 Publix Fudge-Striped Shortbread Cookies